 Day 5 -

-We will make our way to Ayutthaya, the former capital, famous for the ruins and its prestigious past, listed as a World Heritage Site by UNESCO.
+Later we will travel to Ayutthaya, Thailand’s former capital.
+It is known for the ruins from its prestigious past and is listed as a World Heritage Site by UNESCO.

-This afternoon we will visit Wat Phra Si Sanphet, a royal sanctuary.
-These ruins will give us an idea of the past splendor before we move onto the Wat Chaiwatthanaram, built by King PresatThong in 1630.
-The central prang is surrounded by eight smaller ones, all decorated with stucco reliefs, depicting images such as Buddha preaching his mother in heaven Tavatimsa.
+This afternoon we will visit Wat Phra Si Sanphet, a royal sanctuary, and Wat Chaiwatthanaram, built by King PresatThong in 1630 with images such as Buddha preaching to his mother in heaven.

 Day 6 -